 Designed to review and develop fundamental concepts of mathematics pertinent to the areas of: (1) arithmetic and algebra, (2) geometry and trigonometry, and (3) probability and statistics.
 Special emphasis is placed on problem solving, critical thinking and logical reasoning, making connections, and using calculators.
 Topics include performing arithmetic operations and simplifying algebraic expressions; solving linear equations and inequalities in one variable; solving proportions and incorporating percent applications; manipulating formulas; solving and graphing systems of linear equations and inequalities in two variables; finding areas and volumes of geometric figures; applying similar and congruent triangles; converting measurements within and between U.S. and metric systems; applying Pythagorean Theorem; solving right and oblique triangles; calculating probabilities; organizing data and interpreting charts; calculating central and spread measures; summarizing and analyzing data.
 (Prerequisite: Test score required to register) Credit for Prior Learning Available

 Integrates algebraic concepts, proportions, percents, simple interest, compound interest, annuities, and basic statistics with business/consumer scenarios.
 It also applies math concepts to the purchasing/buying and selling processes.
-(Prerequisite: Test score required to register) Credit for Prior Learning Available
+(Prerequisite: Test score required to register)

 Introduces techniques to display data with graphs, describe distributions with numbers, perform correlation and regression analyses, and design experiments.
 Uses probability and distributions to make predictions, estimate parameters, and test hypotheses.
 Draws inferences about relationships including ANOVA.
 An A or B in Algebra II or higher in high school within the past 5 years is strongly recommended.
 (Prerequisite: Test score required to register) Credit for Prior Learning Available

-Covers skills needed for success in Calculus and many application areas on a baccalaureate level.
-Topics include the real and complex number systems, polynomials, exponents, radicals, solving equations and inequalities (linear and nonlinear), relations and functions, systems of equations and inequalities (linear and nonlinear), matrices, graphing, conic sections, sequences and series, combinatories, and the binomial theorem.
-An A or B in Algebra II or higher in high school within the past 5 years is strongly recommended.
+This course covers skills needed for success in Calculus and many application areas at the baccalaureate level.
+Topics include the real and complex number systems, polynomials, exponents, radicals, solving equations and inequalities, relations and functions, systems of equations and inequalities, graphing, and conic sections.
 (Prerequisite: Test score required to register) Credit for Prior Learning Available

 Develops skills in arithmetic (whole numbers, fractions, decimals, and integers) via both manual and calculator-assisted calculations.
 Students solve applied problems related to metalworking occupations using ratios, percentages, proportions, measurement conversions, basic algebra, and introductory geometry and trigonometry.
 (Prerequisite: Test score required to register) Credit for Prior Learning Available